 This compliance is for the return of statutory compliance which should be prepared within 90 days of the end of the first financial year.

-This application form is for extension of time and it should be filed within 30 days of the closing of the first financial year.
+This application form is for an extension of time and it should be filed within 30 days of the closing of the first financial year.

-This application form is for filing half-yearly returns and it must be done within 30 days of closing every half financial year.
+This application form is for filing half-yearly returns and it must be done within 30 days of closing every half-financial year.

 This application is for declaration as a Nidhi Company Compliance and its status update.
-This form should be filed within 60 days from the date of expiry of one-year incorporation.
+This form should be filed within 60 days from the date of expiry of the one-year incorporation.